West Virginia Court Records

 - Pink copy (DMV copy)

-The citation may be completed by the officer before being issued to the violator and the officer may fill in the date and time when the ticket was issued.
-The ticket may contain the full name of the violator, address and details of the violator's driver's license.
-Other relevant driver characteristics may be included such as date of birth, social security number, gender, race, etc. Information about the vehicle involved in the violation may be noted on the ticket.
+The citation may be completed by the officer before being issued to the violator, and the officer may fill in the date and time when the ticket was issued.
+The ticket may contain the full name of the violator, address, and details of the violator's driver's license.
+Other relevant driver characteristics may be included, such as date of birth, social security number, gender, race, etc. Information about the vehicle involved in the violation may be noted on the ticket.
 The officer may also note the location of the alleged violation with a timestamp.
-In the charges section of the ticket, the officer may record the violation observed by marking the appropriate checkbox and indicate if the violation was of a state code or municipal ordinance.
+In the charges section of the ticket, the officer may record the violation observed by marking the appropriate checkbox and indicating if the violation was of a state code or municipal ordinance.
 Only 2 charges are allowed per ticket and 1 violation per section.
 The specific code reference numbers may be included as well.
-The officer may print his/her name and sign the ticket, indicating his agency and badge ID number.
+The officer may print his/her name and sign the ticket, indicating their agency and badge ID number.
 The name and location of the court of jurisdiction, along with a date and time to appear, may be listed on the ticket, and the violator may be required to sign the citation before receiving their copy as an acknowledgment of the charges against them.
 The back of the ticket may contain information on responding to the ticket.

 West Virginia employs a points-based system for monitoring drivers.
 Convictions for moving traffic violations may be reported to the West Virginia Division of Motor Vehicles (DMV), and points may be assessed to the violator's record.
 If an offender accumulates 5 points, the offender may receive a warning letter from the West Virginia DMV.
-Accumulating between 12 and 19 points may result in license suspension ranging from 30–90 days.
+Accumulating between 12 and 19 points may result in a license suspension ranging from 30 to 90 days.
 Accumulating 20 or more points may result in an indefinite suspension until the total points have been reduced to less than 11 points.

 Generally, traffic offenses are termed as either moving violations or non-moving violations.
-Moving violations refer to offenses committed while the vehicle is in motion, such as speeding or running a red light.
+Moving violations refer to crimes committed while the vehicle is in motion, such as speeding or running a red light.
 Non-moving violations are offenses committed as a result of faulty/missing equipment or when the vehicle is stationary, such as parking violations.
 Non-moving violations can be committed by moving vehicles, such as failure to wear a seatbelt.
-These types of violations may not be communicated to the West Virginia DMV, and a conviction may not be assessed on the driver's record.
+These violations may not be communicated to the West Virginia DMV, and a conviction may not be assessed on the driver's record.

 What to Do When You Get a Traffic Ticket in West Virginia?